Salomons - CCCU

 It is not necessary for applicants to have gained extensive clinical experience in many different settings or with a wide range of clients prior to applying.
 Rather we are looking for individuals who can make the most out of what they have experienced by:

-At least part of the clinical experience must have been gained within the previous 2 years before applying.
+At least part of the clinical experience must be recent i.e. must have been gained within 2 years of making your application.

 Research experience